ctyeong/OpticalFlows_HsAnts/README.md

 - The competition accompanies *unstable* state of the colony with frequent hostile interactions among members, such as *dueling* and *dominance biting*.
 - After several days or weeks, the society cools down to stable state as new gamergates are elected.

-# Main Configurations for recording
+# Main Configurations for Recording

 1. A colony of 54 *Harpegnathos saltator* was recorded for 20 days by an overhead camera in a lab setting.
 1. After Day 2, the whole colony was manipulated to be unstable by removing all recognized egg layers.